Hypocrisy gone viral? Officials set bad COVID-19 examples | WTOP

 THE FRENCH EXCEPTION

-French President Emmanuel Macron also has been inconsistent with masks.
-Though Macron has sometimes appeared in a mask for visits at hospitals and schools, it’s different in the Elysee presidential palace and for speeches.
-During a visit to a Paris hospital on May 15, Macron initially wore a mask to chat with doctors but then removed it to talk with unionists.
+French President Emmanuel Macron also has been inconsistent with masks, leaving the French public confused.
+Although Macron has sometimes appeared in a mask for visits at hospitals and schools, it’s a different story in the Elysee presidential palace and for speeches.
+During a visit to a Paris hospital on May 15, Macron initially wore a mask to chat with doctors but then removed it to talk with union workers.

+Interior Minister Christophe Castaner also faced criticism this month for huddling with dozens of mask-makers in a factory for a photo where everyone removed their masks.

+The only time Russian President Vladimir Putin wore protective gear in public was on March 24, when he visited a top coronavirus hospital in Moscow.
+Before donning a hazmat suit, Putin shook hands with Dr. Denis Protsenko, the head of the hospital.
+Neither wore masks or gloves, and a week later, Protsenko tested positive for the virus.
+That raised questions about Putin’s health, but the Kremlin said he was fine.

 JAPAN’S GAMBLING SCANDAL